uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.6.6 : 3.6 series has three new features, three fixes, various smaller tweaks.
+* 3.6.7 : Adds back shortcode advice, and compatibility for old WP versions.
+3.6 series has three new features, three fixes, various smaller tweaks.
 A recommended update for all.
 If you have the paid add-on pack, update that to version 2.7.1 or later at the same time.